Helm Chart

 helm upgrade --reuse-values --namespace openproject my-openproject --set environment.OPENPROJECT_IMPRESSUM__LINK=https://www.openproject.org/legal/imprint/ --set environment.OPENPROJECT_APP__TITLE='My OpenProject'

-Find out more about the configuration section.
+Find out more about the configuration through environment variables section.

 Uninstalling the Chart